jkornel44/Kruskal-s-Minimum-Spanning-Tree-Algorithm/README.md

 First you need to make a .txt file with the following rules:

 - the first row contains the numbers of edges
-- the following n rows contain the edges, represented by two vertices, separated by colons.
+- the following n rows contain the edges, represented by two vertices, separated by commas.

 ### Example input file
 ```sh